More at rubyonrails.org:

 You can specify what Rails should route '/' to with the root method:

-You should put the root route at the top of the file, because it is the most popular route and should be matched first.
+You typically put the root route at the top of the file so that it can be matched first.

-You can also use root inside namespaces and scopes as well.
-For example:
+You can also use root inside namespaces and scopes as well:

 namespace :admin do